dgkanatsios/AzureServicesForUnity/README.md

 Combine the above two paragraphs and you have a small cross platform library that allows a Unity game easy access Azure Easy Tables (yes, very easy!).

-Sample scene points to a free Azure mobile app, so it can take some time to respond in subsequent requests.
+Sample scene points to a Azure web app hosted in a free Azure App Service deployment, so it can take some time to respond in subsequent requests.

-###Current version: 0.0.9 (beta)

 For information and usage instructions check [here](https://dgkanatsios.com/2016/04/14/use-azure-services-from-unity/) and the demo scene included in the source code.

 I've also made some changes to the API compared to the one in the blog post, check [here](https://dgkanatsios.com/2016/09/01/an-update-to-azure-services-for-unity-library/)!

 ###Changelog

+###version 0.0.10
+- Changes in Easy APIs API (no, that's correct!) so that there are two methods now, one to return a single and one to return multiple results

 ###version 0.0.9
 - Fix for use on Android, check details here: https://github.com/dgkanatsios/AzureServicesForUnity/issues/4